 The tale was set in Scotland, but aside from a few popular UK slang terms, this tale could have happened anywhere.
-This is really a character driven story.
+This is really a character-driven story.
 The plot is very predictable and thin in some areas.
-This started out on a real high for me but sadly it never developed into more then a slap-stick comedy.
+This started out on a real high for me but sadly it never developed into more than a slapstick comedy.
 We learn how the kids and townsfolk became infected but little details on why.
 While zombies do give chase, the main focus of the plot is finding a phone, keeping safe and discovering what turned everyone.
 The ending wrapped up ok, but we did get a little bit of a cliff-hanger.
-Similar to those B movies, where you think the monster is dead and it’s all a happy ending, then at the last minute they flash to the monster and queue the creepy music..
+Similar to those B movies, where you think the monster is dead and it’s all a happy ending, then at the last minute they flash to the monster and queue the creepy music…

 Undead will appeal to fans of comical zombie books.
 This was a fun, light, read and I imagine it will appeal to a younger audience.
 I do plan to pick up Unfed book two in this series.